-There’s no doubt that downtime is costly and needs to be minimized.
+There’s no doubt that downtime causes costly headaches and needs to be minimized.
 Not only do you have to count the operator wages, but overtime hours should also be considered, as well as any expedited shipping fees to ensure your orders arrive as quickly as possible.
-In the pulp and paper manufacturing industry, for instance, that could cost as much as $25,000 an hour, or even more!
+In many industries that could cost as much as $25,000 an hour, or even more!

-Of course, it’s not difficult to minimize downtime in your facility.
-You should note the age of your equipment.
-If it has a Dynamatic nameplate, it’s generally good for several decades, but we admit, our products are mechanical and can fail.
-The age of your Dynamatic unit may not be readily seen on a name plate, but by the looks of it, you should be able to tell if it’s more seasoned.
-If you have a Dynamatic unit, you can always send us an email at sales@dynamatic.com or call us at (262) 554-7977 with your model number and we can look up the age!
+It’s not difficult to minimize downtime in your facility if you identify key process components like your variable speed drives.
+You should note the age of your variable speed drives and update them as needed to avoid future headaches.
+If it is a Dynamatic device, it’s generally good for several decades, but our products are mechanical and can fail.
+The age of your Dynamatic unit may not be readily seen on a name plate, but you should be able to tell if it’s more seasoned.
+If you have a Dynamatic unit, email us at sales@dynamatic.com or call us at (262) 554-7977 with your model number and we can look up the age!

 Basic Maintenance Is Key

-Or, if you haven’t kept up with regular, preventative maintenance on your eddy current product, failures are bound to happen sooner than later.
+If you haven’t kept up with regular, preventative maintenance on your eddy current product, failures are bound to happen sooner than later.
 Preventative maintenance is fairly simple on an eddy current drive.
 We recommend that you lubricate the bearings every six months or so, and regularly check for dirt and debris in and around your unit.
+No headaches here!

 Do You Have a Spare?